-Getting the most out of your retirement savings can be tricky when it comes to determining your required minimum distributions (RMD) for your IRA.
-Sometimes you don't need your RMDs, but you are still forced to take them.
+Getting the most out of your retirement savings can be tricky.
+This is especially true when determining your required minimum distributions (RMD) for your IRA.
+Sometimes you don't need your RMDs, but the rules of your retirement account force you to take them.
 You might be wondering, "does a Roth conversion count as an RMD?"

 The answer is simple: no. A Roth conversion does not count as an RMD.
 A Roth conversion doesn't satisfy the RMD requirements of the IRS.